Service Level Agreements

 Basic Support Process

 Access to PDI Support is included in your fee, unless stated otherwise in your license agreement.
-Please refer to the PDI Services Policy for more information on what support requests are handled by PDI Support.

-and availability.
-Support requests received after hours, on weekends, or during holidays other than those with an urgency of “P1 – System Down” are logged and dispatched on the following business day.
-Cases with a P1 urgency should be logged by calling the main support line at +49 69 823 7960 or directly on PDI Connections.
+Support requests received during business hours are logged, reviewed and routed to the best possible support consultant based on knowledge and availability.
+Support requests received after hours, on weekends, or during holidays other than those with an urgency of “P1 ‑ (Critical)” are logged and dispatched on the following business day.
+Cases with a P1 urgency should be logged by calling the main support line or logged directly on PDI Connections.
 Emails are not monitored after hours.

 Before Initiating a Support Request